Everybody runs (or walks) on the same day. Marathon, half-marathon and shorter distances. We welcome all participants.

 We ‘borrowed a page’ from the practice at the Tour De France and celebrate our Lanterne Rouge for each run: The person who finishes the marathon distance in the longest amount of time, while still finishing on the day of the event (subject to your consent to being celebrated).
 Think about it, this could literally be a ‘cake walk’.
 No need to run, you could walk the distance.
 If your neighbors are nice and put out a cake, you even get to eat along the way.

-Join our virtual community, where we share favorite podcasts, audiobooks and music (here’s our first playlist), exchange tips, discuss ideas, etc. We get together for The Big Hangout after the run.
+In our virtual crowd we also share favorite podcasts, audiobooks and music (here’s our first playlist), exchange tips, discuss ideas, etc. We get together for The Big Hangout after the run.
 Instead of paying for a marathon bib (~$100 or more), in the future we might pool our money and get the same food ordered to our homes to eat it all at the same time via Zoom.
 And/or we can donate to charity what we would otherwise pay for the bib.

 We worked with artists to produce #RunTheWorld swag that’ll activate identity motivation and keep up the good vibes until the next marathon ;).